How to take stunning photos of everyday items

 To see my favorite painting apps and how to use them, check out this post called Five Painting Apps To Turn Cellphone Photos Into Paintings.

-Lastly, if you want to get in on the photo fun, please consider joining my FREE Facebook group where you can practice your cell phone photo skills while getting supportive feedback on your photos.
+If you want to get in on the photo fun, please consider joining my FREE Facebook group where you can practice your cell phone photo skills while getting supportive feedback on your photos.
 Just click on the link below.